Alais29/react-native-app-lizardo/README.md

 Create an .env file with all the necessary variables (use .env.example file as an example), you'll need to create a project on firebase, a google maps api key and a News API key (https://newsapi.org).

+Also, on firebase Realtime Database you need to import a json that includes products and categories, you can import the one on data/RTDB.json which is the data I used.

 With that done you can run:

 ```sh